fcontrepois/finops-toolkit/README.md

 ## Troubleshooting

-- If you see errors about AWS CLI, check your credentials, permissions, and whether you have angered the cloud gods.
+- **AWS CLI errors:** Check your credentials, permissions, and whether you have angered the cloud gods.
+- **Missing forecasting libraries:** The toolkit gracefully handles missing dependencies.
+If you see NaN values for specific algorithms, install the required packages:
+  - `pip install prophet` for Facebook Prophet
+  - `pip install neuralprophet` for NeuralProphet
+  - `pip install statsmodels` for ARIMA/SARIMA
+  - `pip install darts` for Darts algorithms
-- If Prophet complains, try installing it with conda, and make sure `pystan` is installed too.
+- **Prophet installation issues:** Try installing with conda, and make sure `pystan` is installed too.
-- If you see only zeros, it’s either a good day, or you’ve filtered yourself into oblivion.
+- **Only zeros in output:** It's either a good day, or you've filtered yourself into oblivion.
+- **Test failures:** Ensure all dependencies are installed and run tests with `PYTHONPATH=. pytest -v tests/`
 - For any other issues, raise an issue, consult your nearest rubber duck, or take a brisk walk.

 ## License